Creating Your First Study

 The AI Consultant Conversation

-Once you've entered your research goal, the AI Consultant takes over as your research design partner.
+Once you've entered your research goal and clicked Start study, the AI Consultant takes over as your research design partner.
 Think of it as working with an experienced qualitative researcher who's helping you plan your study.

 Here's what typically happens: